What Is a Brute-Force Attack?

 Why Do Brute-Force Attacks Work?

-Brute-force attacks succeed when an organization’s password policy does not require complex passwords and attackers deploy tools to mount a sustained attack—typically using bots to create and enter a never-ending stream of password guesses.
+Brute-force password attacks succeed when an organization’s password policy does not require complex passwords and attackers deploy tools to mount a sustained attack—typically using bots to create and enter a never-ending stream of password guesses.

 In such circumstances, it’s often just a question of time before the bad actor’s bot succeeds.
 A seven-character password would, at a rate of 15 million key attempts per second, take 9 minutes to crack.
 However, many applications are now requiring longer, more complex passwords, which are exponentially harder to crack.
 In addition, it’s a low cost to the hacker to attempt this kind of attack.